ankane/pgsync/README.md

 This will give you the `pgsync` command.

-For databases on the host machine, use `host.docker.internal` as the hostname (on Linux, this requires Docker 20.04+ and `--add-host=host.docker.internal:host-gateway`).
+For databases on the host machine, use `host.docker.internal` as the hostname (on Linux, this requires `--add-host=host.docker.internal:host-gateway`).

 ## Dependencies